TansiqLabs/author-post-guard/README.md

 ## 🎯 Overview

 **Author Post Guard** is a premium WordPress plugin designed for agencies, developers, and businesses who need complete control over their WordPress admin experience.
-It provides white-labeling capabilities, advanced menu management, webhook notifications, and automatic updates from GitHub.
+It provides white-labeling capabilities, custom Reporter role for content creators, webhook notifications, and automatic updates from GitHub.

-**Version 1.1.0** introduces comprehensive security features including admin-only access controls, direct URL blocking for hidden menus, and protected plugin pages for backup and security tools.
+**Version 1.2.0** introduces a custom Reporter role that allows restricted users to create and manage only their own posts and media files, perfect for content teams and multi-author blogs.

 ## ✨ Features